 The Applicant provided club tax returns from 2008 and 2009, a period prior to their ownership.
 The Applicant did not provide more recent tax returns, including those for the current ownership.
 In 2008, the prior club had a net operating loss of \$689,965.
 In order to remain in operation, the prior club had to resort to a large assessment levied on members.
 The aggregate amount of assessments was \$824,670.
 If it weren't for this assessment, the prior club would not have been able to report a positive income for the year.
 The Village Zoning Code requires the Club to operate as a not-for-profit.
 The Applicant was unable to locate a 990 for the club in 2009.
 This is likely due to the club shutting down, prior to putting the property up for sale.
 Appendix F contains the 990 from 2007-2008.
+990's from more recent years can be accessed via the internet.

-3.0 Comments and Responses
+3.0 Impact Analyses

-3A.
-Land Use, Zoning and Public Policy
+A. Land Use, Zoning and Public Policy

-1. Land Use
+1.0 Land Use